Survival without purpose is like living poor, especially when the only thing you are abundant with is money.

 Friends, I’ve already seen, heard, felt, and tasted what God can do to me.
 It’s about time to see what God can do through you and me.

 Here are some of the pictures from our past activities with Caritas Tarlac.
 In the pictures and video, you’ll read “Caritas San Sebastian.”
 San Sebastian is one of the parishes in the diocese of Tarlac.
-We started on the parish level.
+We started at the parish level.
 The plan is for each parish to have a Caritas Tarlac sub-center.
 Ironic as it may seem, the “child” came before the “mother.”

 Latest posts by Jaycee De Guzman (see all)